aster-ww/CANAL-torch/README.md

 |https://drive.google.com/drive/folders/1CaBySV_EFAPPrlpSevEewFds5cjJxC_T?usp=sharing| Datasets of the cross-tissue experiemnts |
 |https://drive.google.com/drive/folders/1OGMWxR7qTWd_p21d57EyNWv5X48BNN0M?usp=sharing| Datasets of the human immune experiemnts |

+The detailed information about pre-trained model checkpoint and the Panglao dataset usded for pre-training can be seen at: https://github.com/TencentAILabHealthcare/scBERT

 If you have any questions, please contact: wanhui1997@pku.edu.cn